 - Formal (written) reading, grammar and maths tests in the autumn and summer terms.

-- End of term teacher assessments in all curriculum areas
+- End of term teacher assessments in curriculum subjects

 - Key Stage 2 SATs (in year 6).